Probing Conceptual Understanding of Large Visual-Language Models: Benchmark and Evaluation Metrics

 We evaluate three discrete concepts: object-relations, compositionality, and background context.
-We have generated three datasets: Probe-R, Probe-, and Probe-B. A summary of each dataset is shown in Figure \ref{fig:dataset_overview} and Table \ref{tab:dataset_summary}.
-These benchmarks heavily rely on ``prompting'' the model by changing text input as well as image input in Probe-B. \textit{Prompting} is typically done in downstream image classification by forming sentences with each class name in the prompt, such as ``a photo of a dog" .
+We have generated three datasets: Probe-R, Probe-C, and Probe-B. A summary of each dataset is shown in Table \ref{tab:dataset_summary} and an overview in Figure \ref{fig:dataset_overview}.

+\textit{Prompting} is typically done in downstream image classification by forming sentences with each class name in the prompt, such as ``a photo of a dog.''

 The one with the highest similarity to the visual features is the predicted class \cite{clip,singh2022flava}.
+These benchmarks heavily rely on ``prompting'' the model by changing text input as well as image input in Probe-B.